Bryce Dallas Howard in Jurassic World? Howard possibly the next female star in Jurassic Park franchise

 Bryce Dallas Howard’s movie career began in earnest in 2004, with roles in M. Night Shyamalan’s The Village and Alan Brown’s Book of Love.
 She was next seen as the lead in Lars von Trier’s controversial 2005 drama Manderlay, which was followed by leads or top supporting roles in Shyamalan’s box office flop Lady in the Water; Sam Raimi’s Spider-Man 3, as Gwen Stacy opposite Tobey Maguire; and the Tennessee Williams adaptation The Loss of a Teardrop Diamond, co-starring Chris Evans.

-Additionally, Howard was featured in McG’s Terminator Salvation, starring Christian Bale and Sam Worthington; Clint Eastwood’s psychological drama Hereafter; Tate Taylor’s Best Picture Oscar nominee The Help, opposite Emma Stone and Jessica Chastain; and Jonathan Levine’s cancer comedy 50/50, starring Joseph Gordon-Levitt and Seth Rogen.
+Additionally, Howard was featured in McG’s Terminator Salvation, starring Christian Bale and Sam Worthington; Clint Eastwood’s domestic box office flop Hereafter; Tate Taylor’s Best Picture Oscar nominee The Help, opposite Emma Stone and Jessica Chastain; and Jonathan Levine’s cancer comedy 50/50, starring Joseph Gordon-Levitt and Seth Rogen.